MaybeGreg/stracciatella-brawl/README.md

 Make a modification.
 For example, create a FitMario.pac and store it in private/wii/app/RSBE/pf/fighter/mario.
 Change his jumpsquat to 30.

 Using VDSync, create a 2GB SD.raw.
 Move it and replace your existing "sd.raw" on a P+ Netplay dolphin.
+VSDSync is included.
 Set the repository base directory as the "Mods Folder" on the Build Options tab, set a virtual drive, and on the "Dolphin Settins" tab set the "SD Card" path as your P+ Netplay's SD card.
-You can download VDSync here: https://docs.google.com/document/d/10keWiKXYbMt1euIHl99hPukUFDKauqr3Ondf_sW_jgc/edit?tab=t.0#heading=h.bnfmylqoltu4

 Now hit sync.

 Load your game with the included boot.elf in the respository.
-This boot.elf is compiled from this project by iGlitch: https://github.com/iGlitch/MinimaLauncher/releases/
+This boot.elf is compiled from this project by iGlitch: https://github.com/djpvstv/MinimaLauncherVBrawl

+### Tools

+Repository comes with VSDSync, the preferred method of syncing your `sd_base` directory with your SD card.
+You can also use the `build.bat` or `build.ps1` scripts to automatically build all required gecko codes, then sync.
+There is a .vscode directory that allows you to CTRL-B to launch the `build.ps1` task if you are editing this repo in VS Code.

+### BrawlInstaller Support

+... to do ...